-Tom Irwin starred in this unique yet short-lived half-hour drama series as an elderly man in the year 2035 looking back on his life.
-Created by Ron Koslow, it debuted in April 1991 on ABC as the first weekly series from ABC Productions, the network’s in-house production unit.
-That didn’t stop ABC from pulling the series due to low ratings after just two episodes had aired.
-Four additional episodes were burned off, leaving one unaired.
+Tom Irwin starred in this short-lived half-hour drama from 1991 as an elderly man in the year 2035 looking back on his life.
+ABC pulled the show due to low ratings after airing just two episodes.
+The network burned off four more episodes but left one unaired.

 In the early months of 1990, with the end of the 1989-1990 television season in sight, network executives at ABC, CBS and NBC were hard at work developing their first fall schedules of the new decade.
 They faced increasing competition from the upstart Fox Broadcasting Company, a rise in the use of VCRs and a loss of viewers to cable worsened by the recent 1988 writers’ strike.

 Just as it had for the 1988-1989, ABC was ranked second in the Nielsen ratings for the ongoing 1989-1990 season, behind NBC.
 In mid-March 1990, it announced its development roster for the 1990-1991 season, which featured 13 sitcoms, 15 hour-long dramas, two half-hour dramas and several projects aimed at providing America’s Funniest Home Videos a suitable companion .